 When I was growing up, we all sat around the dinner table as a family every night, and to this day it is one of my favorite memories of my upbringing.
 Phones weren’t chiming, email notifications weren’t coming through, and we could all truly connect with one another.
 My dad would ask how my day was.
-My mom would follow up on some funny story I told her about that happened with my friends.
+My mom would follow up on some funny story I told her about my friends.
 My baby brother would just sit there looking cute, giggling at us (I know this because I was always tuned in during these moments).
 We had real conversations.
 Real laughs.
 Real emotions.

 These days, if you look around a restaurant, or your own kitchen table, it’s rare that a phone isn’t either being used, or sitting on a table as if a person is anticipating a distraction from it at any moment.
 Wouldn’t it be nice if instead we saw families engaging and friends making memories, and not just for the sake of an Instagram “like?”

 Of course, dining isn’t the only scenario that technology can be a distraction, it can happen in almost any scenario.
 I challenge you, for one week, to be mindful of when you’re using technology intentionally, and when you’re using it out of boredom, or simply because it’s there.
 See what types of patterns you can identify and what habits you can start to break.

 If you’re really proactive about putting the technology down for a period of time, you’ll notice that there is actually a lot going on around you, even if you’re stuck at home.